 Polaris Music Prize juror, Former Jazz Podcast Host & DownBeat contributor, TV Director, Short Filmmaker.

-US award-winning Nanaimo former radio host/producer and global Rhythm’a’ning jazz podcast host Kerilie McDowall is an online guitar instructor and has been a music critic contributor for the globe's prestigious top American jazz magazine DownBeat (2016-20).
+Hollywood multi-award-winning short film director Kerilie McDowall is a former radio host and global Rhythm’a’ning jazz podcast producer.
+She is a writer and has been a music critic/writer contributor for the American jazz magazine DownBeat (2016-2020).
 As a former volunteer live radio host, producer/on-air engineer, she listened to thousands of creative, jazz and improvised Canadian, US and global recordings during her 18 years in the radio industry.
 As a #1 globally ranked jazz podcast radio host on Player FM, McDowall interviewed Canada’s elite jazz and creative music artists including JUNO winners and Order of Canada recipients.

 A professional jazz guitarist, instructor and music composer in the 90’s in Vancouver, McDowall is a York University Bachelor of Fine Arts music graduate.
 Her area of study was New Music Composition and Classical and Jazz Guitar Performance.
 A current guitar instructor, McDowall has 17 years of guitar instruction experience and 34 years of music industry expertise and currently instructs recording industry workshops and guitar lessons privately at her business Oceanview Guitar Studio's Canadian Online Guitar Lessons.

 McDowall sits on the Polaris Music Prize jury, judged the JUNO Awards from 2016-18 and has judged the annual DownBeat Critics Poll for several years.
 McDowall hosts workshops with new and established recording artists and arts organizations.
 Client organizations have included Nanaimo Opera and Bard to Broadway Theatre.